 Newspaper Clipping 1 added |

-Place: Side room of the Fey Manor.
+Location: Side room of the Fey Manor.

-Time: When confronting Ini Miney after she "actives" her Psyche-Locks.
+Context: When confronting Ini Miney after she "actives" her Psyche-Locks.

-Unused English Dialog | Unused Japanese Dialog |
+| Unused English Dialogue | Unused Japanese Dialogue |

 Phoenix: